 Serve in the most beautiful dish possible.
 Thank you Shoshi, for such a glorious foral-teal platter.

-- Butter - 1 tablespoon
+- Butter - 1 tablespoon (substitute with ghee or olive oil)

 - Garlic - 2 cups 1-inch pieces of garlic scapes